How One VC Fund Won Back 1–2 Hours a Day

 What They Built

-Lazer Technologies built a custom internal dashboard that automatically ingests all deal-related data — transcripts, emails, investment memos, stakeholder messages, and proprietary industry data — into a single filterable view, with an OpenAI-powered LLM summarizing long transcripts using VC-specific framing.
+Lazer Technologies built a custom internal dashboard that automatically ingested all deal-related data — call transcripts, emails, investment memos, stakeholder messages, and proprietary industry data — into a single view filterable by stage, vertical, and revenue.
+An OpenAI-based LLM summarized long transcripts with VC-specific framing, surfacing only the most relevant takeaways.
+The unexpected outcome: the tool redefined the associate role entirely — freeing staff from research compilation to focus on what VCs do best: sourcing and meeting founders.

 Lazer Technologies began by auditing how a VC firm running 20–30 evaluations per week actually consumed information.
 The problem was fragmentation: transcripts lived in one tool, emails in another, memos in a third, and external research was scattered across stakeholders.
 No single associate could synthesize a full picture without hours of manual aggregation.
 The solution was a custom dashboard built in React and Node.js that automatically ingested all deal-related data types into a unified interface filterable by deal stage, vertical, and revenue range.
 An OpenAI-based LLM layer was integrated to summarize call transcripts, applying VC-specific framing that surfaced only the most investment-relevant insights.
 The unexpected finding during rollout was structural: the tool didn't just save time — it redefined what the associate role should be.
 By eliminating research compilation, it freed the team to focus on the highest-value activities that drive fund performance.
 The dashboard was built and deployed within four to eight weeks.